KxSystems/docs-v1/docs/tutorials/licensing.md

 tom@mb13:~/q$
 ```
 The license key file is `k4.lic`, or `kc.lic` for kdb+ on demand.
-If both are found, the `k4.lic` file is used.
+If both are found, the `kc.lic` file is used.

 ## Obtaining a license key file